 The University of Florida Gators Football program is always one of the toughest and most exciting college football teams in the country.
 The team celebrated its 100 year anniversary in 2006 by winning the national championship.
-The Florida Gators have another national title under their belt from 1996 and 7 conference titles.
+The Florida Gators have two other national title under their belt from 1996 and 2008, as well as 8 conference titles.
 Having suited up such legendary players as Steve Spurrier, Emmitt Smith, Chris Collinsworth, and Danny Weurfel, the Florida Gators has long brought some of the nation's top talent to Gainesville, Florida.
 A home game in northern Florida is not to be missed.
 Score with TicketCity - the place to go for Florida Gator football tickets.

 How to Buy Florida Gators Tickets